The CMA Board

 Day job: Senior Reserves Officer at Pitsford Water for Bedfordshire, Cambridgeshire and Northamptonshire

 Background: I have been working in conservation and a member of the CMA since 2002 and I have been actively involved with helping to make things happen within the organisation.
 Originally I started at a county level as a rep for Gloucestershire and later joined the committee to help at a national level.
-I have held the position of editing and designing Ranger magazine since 2013
+I have previously held the positions of East Midlands Co-ordinator and Ranger magazine editor / designer.

 Alan Preece - Treasurer, West Midlands region co-ordinator